 REBUILD YOUR NETWORK

 If your current social media presence is sharing pictures of your kids, you need to think out of the box.
-You’re relaunching your professional brand and potential companies have great incentive to run a basic website search on everyone they hire.
-Change your profile pictures to one of you looking friendly and somewhat professional (without alcoholic beverages, kids, or too much skin) and make sure to let everyone know you’re looking for work.
+Returning to the workforce requires stepping it up, including with your network.
+You’re relaunching your professional brand and potential companies have great incentives to run a basic website search on everyone they hire.
+Change your profile pictures to one of you looking friendly and somewhat professional (without alcoholic beverages, kids, or too much skin), and make sure to let everyone know you’re looking for work.
 Update your LinkedIn profile and be sure to look there for job openings as well.
 The more people who you talk to, the more opportunities for that opening you’re looking for!

 (This site often has useful information for free or very cheap: GCF Global)

 Returning to the workforce can be daunting for many people, but one of the unexpected aspects is discovering that the hiring manager or the new boss could be half your age.
 It can be hard to avoid taking it personally when you don’t get the position but feeling as though you’re supposed “too old” for the position based on your age and nothing else isn’t the attitude to get you there.
 If you show in an interview that you can work with anyone and willing to learn new skills – or have already learned them! then you’re going to make a great impression.

 Now get out there and show them what you’ve got!